top of page

 Organic first.
 Paid when it earned the right.

 We didn’t just post.
 We jumped in, replied, stirred things up and showed up in mainstream brand conversations online.
-Because being social-first isn’t just having social accounts, it’s actually being social with people.
+Being social-first meant being social with our audience, not just posting on our social channels.

 We talked back, ran Zealy and Discord contests, did giveaways, caused a bit of chaos and turned attention into participation.